XXieJY/Flocking-Boids/README.md

 The flocking algorithm requires that each Boid only react to flock-mates within its local neighbourhood.
 This neighbourhood is defined by the Boid’s field of view relative to the rest of the flock.
 Flock-mates outside of this neighbourhood are ignored.

 This [YouTube video](https://youtu.be/HBvin3jXjsQ) shows an example of the behaviour you can expect to emerge.

+Follow me on [Twitter](https://twitter.com/Robosoup) for more updates like this.

+@robosoup
+www.robosoup.com